Lake City, Seattle: History

+In 1923, Lake City's Victory Heights neighborhood became the site of the Seattle area's first-known racial restrictive covenants.
+The Goodwin Company was developing the neighborhood and applied restrictions to three of its tracts.
+These covenants became a common tactic for neighborhoods to block people of color from living in them during the early 1900s, after the U.S. Supreme Court ruled against the use of city ordinances for segregating neighborhoods in 1917.

 Transition to a neighborhood community was marked in 1935 with the start of the Lake City Branch Library of today as a few shelves of books in part of a room in Lake City School, shared with the WPA.
 Sponsorship was by the Pacific Improvement Club community group.
 Lake City incorporated as a township in 1949 with more than 40,000 residents; rapid growth was a product of a massive influx of young suburban families after World War II.
 The City of Seattle annexed Lake City and other communities in 1954 when the city limits were expanded from 85th Street to 145th Street.
 Scout Troop 240 and other volunteers moved thousands of books into a new library building in 1955.

 Lake City relies heavily on retail commerce, and business in the area has risen and fallen based on highway expansion in the Seattle area.
 The expansion of Aurora Avenue North to Everett, Washington cut into business in the 1920s, but Lake City revived after NE 130th Street was paved.
 The opening of Northgate Mall in 1950 reduced retail business in Lake City, and the area took another hit after the construction of Interstate 5 in the 1960s.
 Renovation of the city core along Lake City Way NE near NE 125th Street helped revive the local economy in the late 1970s.